top of page

 …Cecil had to continuously encourage himself as he was haunted by self-doubt in his own abilities.
 “It is a continuous challenge.
 So many people believe in you but then you struggle to believe in yourself, this was particularly difficult coming back from my knee injury.”

-Cornal Hendricks’, “If you have a dream, protect it.
+Cornal Hendricks’ shares “If you have a dream, protect it.
 Do not let anyone tell you that you can’t achieve it.”
-Similarly, Katlego Maboe shared, “Work hard, be disciplined, and stay focussed.”
-Cecil, however, added another fundamental aspect to take note of, “Success if not guaranteed.
+Similarly, Katlego Maboe shared, “Work hard, be disciplined, and stay focused.”
+Cecil, however, added another fundamental aspect to take note of, “Success is not guaranteed.
 Focus on being a principled person.”
 Those principles are applicable on and off the field and far beyond professional sport.
 “If you do not make it as a professional sportsperson, you can still take the principles with you; family, loyalty, integrity, respect and honesty.

 Recent Posts